zkutasi/homelab/nas/openmediavault/README.md

 - sudo
 - users

 Also create a group for this user, make it so that the group name is the same as the user name.
+Make sure this user has access to all of the required Shared folders, otherwise the containers running under this user will not work properly.
+This can be set under the User settings, next to the Edit button (Shared Folder Permissions)

 Alternatively, use the Ansible playbook to deploy my setup: